 - 1 month, meeting once a week.

 Thank you for accepting being an onboarding buddy!
 You are an essential part of helping a new teammate navigate a new company and get acclimated during their first weeks.
-If you haven’t had much practice or don’t know where to start, here are some ideas for topics you can cover in your buddy syncs:
+The People team will send you a Process St Checklist that guides you through the onboarding buddy process, as well as topics to cover in your weekly buddy syncs, such as:

 Talk about what “handbook first” means.
 The handbook is super important at Sourcegraph and it’s extremely useful.
 Help the new hire understand what it is, how we use it and give them some tips on how to navigate it (like how to search in it).
 You can check out before the meeting or redirect the new hire to How to use the handbook.